Bali resort bans poolside cell phone use in effort to enforce relaxation

-River Pool Ethos
+River Pool Ethos in Bali

 The Anaya Resort and Spa in Bali, Indonesia has introduced a new program titled “In the Moment” that pushes for a digital detox while soaking up the sun in their pool area.
 On the resort’s website, Ayana claims: “The ethos of River Pool is to create a place of tranquility, where our guests can truly relax and be ‘in the moment’.

 Through this program, they have enforced a rule that bans poolside cell phone and digital device usage at one of their 12 pools.
 All guests found at the poolside area between 9 a.m. to 5 p.m. are required disconnect and be in the moment.

 Instead, they offer their guests non-digital games like a deck of card, Jenga, Sudoku, Chess, and UNO and encourage others to read magazines or simply catch a tan.
 Besides the games, they also have signature cocktails that are sure to grab their guest’s attention.

 We need digital detox.
 It is no secret that there is a digital addiction that sweeping majority, if not all of us.
 People are either constantly checking the news, compulsively scrolling through social media, or are incessantly glued to their screens for one reason or the other.

 Research conducted on American travelers by the OnePoll marketing group indicated that 53% of American holiday-makers rarely turn off their phones during their adventures.
 More than 20% check their phones hourly when on vacation while 14% check twice per hour.
 Close to 8% said that they check their phones more than 20 times in under an hour.
 Researchers defined this phenomenon as nomophobia.